dudozermaks/sudoku_lib/README.md

 ### Puzzle
 This class stores clues and pencilmarks.
 Can also generate pencilmarks using clues.
-There is quite a few methods, and they all are rarely used, but when used, they are quite convenient.
+There are quite a few methods, and they all are rarely used, but when used, they are quite convenient.

 ### Human Solver
 As for now HumanSolver supports few methods: